A warm welcome to all LISF parents, both current and prospective.

 5.1 Assessments and Examinations Students will be assessed continually in each subject during the school term.
-One 30-minutes weekly assessmentis scheduled on Tuesdays.
+One 30-minutes weekly assessments scheduled on Tuesdays.
 The continuous assessment and final examinations schedules are made available for parents in the beginning of each academic term.
 Marks for project work, attendance, attitude, class participation and regular class tests will be accumulated by each teacher, along with quiz marks.

 5.2 Student Progress Reports are issued once each term and are a means of keeping parents and students informed as to progress throughout the term.
-Student Report Cards are available online for Terms 1 and 2 exams, and issued at the end of the academic year after approval by ADEC.
+Student Report Cards are available online for Terms 1 and 2 exams, and issued at the end of the academic year after approval by ADEK.
 (Appendix 5)

-5.3 It is a policy of Liwa School to keep parents informed about changes in their children’s progress or behavior in the school.
+5.3 It is a policy of LISF to keep parents informed about changes in their children’s progress or behavior in the school.
 Should the need arise, you will be contacted by the school reception in order to arrange meetings with the social workers and Vice Principal who in turn will elaborate on the student’s academic progress.